Skip (container): Uses

-Refrigerators and other white goods can be put in skip bins, as long as they have been degassed and the doors are removed.
-However it is better to take white goods to a dedicated recycling facility, as they take up significant room in a skip bin.

-Plasterboard is also prohibited, as it can contaminate the entire contents of the skip.
-Sometimes, with permission, small quantities of plasterboard are permitted by skip hire companies if placed on top of the skip and wrapped to prevent contamination.

-In the event that the waste management company discovers prohibited waste in a skip bin that has been collected, the bin may be taken back to the customer for them to sort out the waste, or the hazardous waste may be disposed of at a different, specialist site at the cost of the customer.

 Etymology

-The origins of calling a rubbish cart a skip (most often found in Australia, New Zealand and the UK) come from the word skep, used to refer to a basket.
+The origins of skip (most often found in Australia, New Zealand and the UK) come from the word skep, used to refer to a basket.
 Skep itself comes from the Late Old English sceppe, from the Old Norse skeppa 'basket'.
 While the first recorded use of a rubbish skip dates back to 1922, the practice of using skips to dispose of residential and commercial waste became mainstream over the following century, culminating in the modern skip waste disposal system that is used today.